 Serving data out from AWS can get pricey, so use Amazon CloudFront, AWS’s CDN, to cache and deliver content to users.
 CloudFront’s edge locations often have lower per-GB transfer costs and reduce load on your origin servers.
 Additionally, the caching means fewer direct requests to your EC2 or S3, which can cut your outbound data transfer fees.
 For web apps with static assets (images, videos, scripts), using CloudFront or other CDNs is a quick win for both performance and cost optimization.

-Apply lifecycle policies to move infrequently accessed data to cheaper storage classes.
-For instance, enable S3 Intelligent-Tiering on buckets – it will automatically transition objects to lower-cost tiers if they haven’t been accessed (all while keeping data instantly available when needed).
 Use S3 Glacier for archives and delete old versions or unused data regularly.
 Also, clean up orphaned resources: delete unattached EBS volumes, obsolete snapshots, and unused Elastic IPs – these often accumulate unnoticed but incur monthly charges.
 By cleaning up and using the right storage tier for the job, you can significantly cut your storage spend.

 Bonus Tip: Always utilize AWS’s cost monitoring tools.
 Set up AWS Budgets and alerts for unexpected spending, and review the AWS Cost and Usage Report.
-Awareness is key – the sooner you spot a cost anomaly or idle resource, the faster you can take action to reduce waste.
+Awareness is key, the sooner you spot a cost anomaly or idle resource, the faster you can take action to reduce waste.

 As you can see, determining the cost of any application can be challenging if you ignore cloud computing services.
 Every cost varies according to the type of app in the Cloud and the type of work that it manages.
 Here at ClickIT, we can help you optimize AWS pricing and reduce your AWS billing to prevent billing surprises.